Extraordinary court: South Korea

 In contemporary South Korea, the establishment of special courts (특별법원), meaning extraordinary courts (예외법원) is exceptionally allowed only for a military court, according to Article 110(1) of the Constitution of South Korea.
-It is notable that Justices at the Constitutional Court must have qualification as judges, which includes Justices in the Supreme Court of Korea, in ordinary courts, but Article 111(2) of the Constitution does not rerquire military judges in the Military Court of Korea to have competence as ordinary court judges by 110(3) of the Constitution.
+It is notable that Justices at the Constitutional Court must have qualification as judges, which includes Justices in the Supreme Court of Korea, in ordinary courts, but Article 111(2) of the Constitution does not require military judges in the Military Court of Korea to have competence as ordinary court judges by 110(3) of the Constitution.
 The Constitutional Court of Korea explains that constitutional difference of qualification among ordinary court judges (including Supreme Court Justices), military judges and Constitutional Court Justices as constitutional grounds for non-qualified senior military officers to participate in military court judgments as adjudicators (심판관), together with qualified military judges (군판사) in exceptional cases, according to article 22(3) of the Military Court Act.